 The Chronicle is just as highly regarded as the university it serves, which is Duke University.
 Circulation of this paper is 30,000, and there is an online readership of 70,000.
 This is one of the most widely read and highly respected college papers across America.
 The Chronicle hits the stands every Monday through Thursday throughout the academic year and hits the net on Fridays.
 This college newspaper has a budget that exceeds $1 million annually and employs a staff of 120 students in total.
 The Chronicle operates independently and has done so since breaking its formal ties with the university back in 1993.

-While the reputation, countless awards, national readership, large budget, and huge staff of students all come together and make this paper impressive, there is one fact about it that is extremely interesting.
+While the reputation, countless awards, national readership, large budget, and a huge staff of students all come together and make this paper impressive, there is one fact about it that is extremely interesting.
 The school paper was first published by Duke’s predecessor Trinity College in 1905, making The Chronicle officially older than Duke University, which was established in 1924.

 Year Founded: 1905